 These frescoes can be seen very well on the way up to the dome.

-Here a National Geographic video illustrating how Brunelleschi built the dome:
+Here the National Geographic video How an Amateur Built the World’s Biggest Dome, illustrating how Filippo Brunelleschi built the Florence cathedral’s dome: